madenvel/KalinkaApp/README.md

-# Kalinka Audio Player App
+# Kalinka Music Player App

-This project is a flutter application for multiple platforms (Windows, Linux, Android, iPhone) that allows you to control the backend ([Kalinka Audio Player](https://github.com/madenvel/KalinkaPlayer)) running on a device in your network.
+This project is a flutter application for multiple platforms (Windows, Linux, Android, iPhone) that allows you to control the backend ([Kalinka Music Player](https://github.com/madenvel/KalinkaPlayer)) running on a device in your network.

 ## Installing the app
 You will require android platform tools (adb) and your phone connected in developer's mode.